robovm/robovm-docs/en/walkthroughs/ib-basics/ib-basics.md

 Before you continue with this walkthrough, we recommend going through the [Getting Started Guide](/getting-started/introduction.md) which shows you how to properly setup your development environment of choice.

 ## Creating the Project
-The RoboVM plugins for Intellij IDEA and Eclipse both come with project templates that support Interface Builder.
+The RoboVM plugins for IntelliJ IDEA and Eclipse both come with project templates that support Interface Builder.

-### Intellij IDEA
+### IntelliJ IDEA
 ![images/idea-project-creation.png](images/idea-project-creation.png)

 1. Go to __ File -> New -> Project...___